nikodunk/blog/content/heroku-ssl-google-domains-2019.md

 Have a great year!

 PS: So does this work for the naked domain like [foo.com] instead of www.[foo.com]?
 No!
 Google Domains does not support ALIAS domains, and therefore in combination with Heroku does not support forwarding to the naked (aka. root aka. apex) domain.
 Sorry!
-This surprised me too :( [Source 1: Heroku Docs](https://help.heroku.com/NH44MODG/my-root-domain-isn-t-working-what-s-wrong) | [Source 2: StackOverflow](https://stackoverflow.com/questions/43197176/how-to-set-up-ssl-for-naked-domain-from-google-domains-to-heroku)
+This surprised me too :( [Source 1: Heroku Docs](https://help.heroku.com/NH44MODG/my-root-domain-isn-t-working-what-s-wrong) | [Source 2: StackOverflow](https://stackoverflow.com/questions/43197176/how-to-set-up-ssl-for-naked-domain-from-google-domains-to-heroku).
+Your only alternative here is to transfer your domain (costs money) to something like Cloudflare.